-But we get a ton of emails (you too, right?).
-It's easy to miss an important build email, leaving the code-base in a broken state for minutes if not hours.
+But we get a ton of emails (I’m sure you understand this problem).
+It’s easy to miss an important build email, leaving the code-base in a broken state for minutes, if not hours.

 We had been thinking about creating an indicator to more prominently bring test failures to our attention, and when Daniel told us that he has experience in working with electronics, we teamed up and started working on Operation Stoplight.

 The plan was to poll Jenkins via the local network, get the build status in JSON format, parse the status and light up the right lights depending on the status.

 Sounds easy … well, almost.